2014 Luminary of the Year

 Jamison is approachable, affable, creative, ready to take patrons of his Forbes Travel Guide Four Star/AAA Four Diamond restaurant on a heady adventure.
 His educated palate for sniffing out the best of the best complements sublime dishes from the verdant imagination of James Beard award-winning Executive Chef Debbie Gold, a diminutive powerhouse of culinary magic.

-A native of The Berkshires, Errol has ardently directed the award winning wine program at Tosca Restaurant in scenic Hingham Harbor for the past twelve years.
-Errol is a long time contributor to the wine festival and additionally offers Private Sommelier & Cellar Services in the Greater Boston area.
+A native of The Berkshires, Errol has recently taken over as the Maître d’ / Sommelier at Falmouth’s lively C Salt Wine Bar & Grille.
+Errol is a long time contributor to the wine festival and additionally offers Private Sommelier & Cellar Services in the Greater Boston and Cape Cod area.
 He is a Certified Sommelier within the prestigious Court of Master Sommeliers and is currently an Advanced Sommelier Candidate.
-Prior to settling on the South Shore, Errol worked at establishments in California and Boston, as well as Nantucket’s own White Elephant Resort.
+Errol’s most recent prior experience includes running the wine program at Tosca Restaurant in Hingham, but also includes a fabulous season at Nantucket’s own White Elephant Resort.

 Todd Lipman’s wine program at Bistro du Midi has been granted Wine Spectator’s Best of Excellence Award and his wine list has been dubbed “one of the city’s most formidable” by Bon Appetit Magazine.
 He was individually recognized and awarded the title of Boston’s Best Sommelier by Improper Bostonian 2011.
 He is the all-time winner of the SommSmack competition held by Gordon’s Fine Wines and Liquors in Waltham, where two Sommeliers battle each other under time constraints to pair wines with a surprise menu.
 He is also known to serve as a guest lecturer and wine writer for blogs and magazines.